Behavior Driven Development: Beginner's Guide to Collaboration

 Refactoring:

-- Keep scenarios concise and focused on behavior rather than implementation details.
+- Regular review and refactoring of scenarios and test code help maintain clarity and reduce redundancy while keeping tests focused on behavior rather than implementation details.

 BDD Testing Tools